 How long you have spent in the mountains and how comfortable you are on a board determines your snowboarding level.
 Be honest with yourself.
 If you choose the right snowboard for your level, then your progression will be faster and much more fun.

 Shorter and softer boards are suitable for beginners as they make your first turns and tricks easier.
 An all-mountain snowboard will help you ride across the hill and learn quickly.
+You can always take a course at the Blue Tomato Snowboard School in Obertauern to progress.

 An intermediate snowboarder is becoming comfortable anywhere on the mountain.
 You might start going into the snowpark to try a few tricks or you might adventure off-piste.
 At this level, you can cope with most snowboards and can pick one for freestyle, freeride or all-mountain riding.